sunilpulinthitta/openaichat/README.md

 # openaichat
 Open AI chat interface using pyqt.
 You can enter a wide variety of prompts like language translation, grammar correction, bug fix in code etc as seen on OpenAI website examples.

 Check requirements.txt for required libraries.
-Sign in to OpenAI website to get your API key and replace they key in chat.env file.
+Sign in to OpenAI website to get your API key and replace they key in chat.env file or create an enviroment variable OPENAI_API_KEY with it.
+See line 84 in chat.py

 Run by:
 python chat.py